-Checkpoint is a feature of VVR that allows you to synchronize the Secondary using a block-level backup and restore method without interrupting the Primary.
+Using the checkpoint feature, you can synchronize the Secondary using a block-level backup and restore method without interrupting the Primary.
 The block-level backup can be used to recover the Secondary data in case of data volume failure.

-See "Understanding checkpoints" on page 58.
+See "Understanding checkpoints" on page 56.

-This method is useful for low bandwidth networks or very large data sets.
-When using checkpoints, you take backup of the data on the Primary and physically ship the backup media to the Secondary location, and restore the backup on the Secondary.
+This method is useful for low-bandwidth networks or very large data sets.
+When you use checkpoints, you take backup of the data on the Primary and physically ship the backup media to the Secondary location, and restore the backup on the Secondary.
 When you start the backup, mark the starting point, by using the checkstart operation on the Primary.
 When you end the backup, mark the ending point by using the checkend operation on the Primary.
-While the backup and restore are going on, updates are written to the Replicator Log volume.
+While the backup and restore is going on, updates are written to the Replicator Log volume.